JDN89/Study_Algorithms/README.md

 - [More detailed cheat sheet](https://bigocheatsheet.io/)
 - [Help for when you're stuck implementing data structures](https://www.youtube.com/watch?v=VOpjAHCee7c&list=PL9IEJIKnBJjFiudyP6wSXmykrn67Ykqib&ab_channel=JacobSorber)

+#### Hashtable
+A table with __key-value__ pairs allows us to look up a value based on a given key.
+We use a hash function to convert a key into a result, which serves as the index for storing the value.
+This hash function must always produce the same output for the same key, distribute keys widely to minimize collisions, and be fast.

+load factor: number of items in table/ #slots.
+It helps to determine when you have to resize your table.

+In case of a collision, we resolve it using open addressing with linear probing (one of the simplest techniques).
+If a bucket is already occupied, we check the next entry until we find an empty one.

 ## Basics

 - How many steps does it take to execute a program.
 How will an algorithm performance change as the data increases?